$0.00 0

 How to Support the LGBTQ+ Community

-In a world where many LGBTQ+ individuals face rejection and marginalization, the church has a profound opportunity to embody the inclusive love of Christ.
-By becoming a truly welcoming and affirming community, churches can offer sanctuary, dignity, and belonging to all people, regardless of sexual orientation or gender identity.
+In a world where many LGBTQ+ individuals have experienced rejection and marginalization — often from religious communities — the church has a profound opportunity to embody the inclusive love of Christ.
+For progressive Christian churches, becoming truly open and affirming isn't just a policy position.
+It's a pastoral commitment to seeing, welcoming, and celebrating every person as a beloved child of God, regardless of sexual orientation or gender identity.

 Understanding the Difference: Welcoming vs. Affirming

-• Welcoming means opening the doors to LGBTQ+ individuals, allowing them to attend services and events.
+Welcoming means opening the doors to LGBTQ+ individuals, allowing them to attend services and participate in congregational life.
+It's an important first step, but it stops short of full inclusion.

 Practical Steps for Churches to Become Affirming